dfinity/interface-spec/spec/index.md

 #### Synchronous canister calling {#http-sync-call-overview}

-A synchronous update call, also known as a "call and await", is a type of update call where the replica will respond with a certificate if the call completes.
-The purpose of the synchronous call endpoint is to give the user a certified response for their canister call.

-If the returned certificate for the status of the update call is in a terminal state, i.e. `replied`, `rejected`, or `done`, then the user __does not need to poll__ (using [`read_state`](#http-read-state) requests) to determine the result of the call.
+A synchronous update call, also known as a "call and await", is a type of update call where the replica will attempt to respond with a certificate to the HTTPS request.
+If the returned certificate indicates the that the update call is in a terminal state, `replied`, `rejected`, or `done`, then the user __does not need to poll__ (using [`read_state`](#http-read-state) requests) to determine the result of the call.

+The synchronous call endpoint is useful for users as it removes the networking overhead of polling the IC to determine the status of their call.

-A replica will keep the HTTPS connection for the request alive and respond once the state transitions to a terminal state.
+The replica will keep the HTTPS connection for the request alive and respond once the state transitions to a terminal state.
 If a timeout for the request is reached while waiting for the terminal state to be reached,  then the replica will reply before the call completes, meaning a certificate with the state in in `unknown`, `received`, or `processing` is returned.

+The user should take the following actions for the returned certificate states:

-In such cases, the user should poll the IC to determine the terminal state of the update call.
+-    `processing`: The call is being executed.
+The user should poll the IC using [`read_state`](#http-read-state) requests to determine the result of the call.

-The synchronous call endpoint is useful for users as it removes the networking overhead of polling the IC to determine the status of their call.
+-    `received`: The call has been received by the IC.
+The user should poll the IC using [`read_state`](#http-read-state) requests to determine the result of the call.

+-    `unknown`: The user can conclude that the message was not received by the IC at the attached timestamp.
+The user can retry the call, or poll the IC using [`read_state`](#http-read-state) requests to determine the result of the call.

 ### Request: Call {#http-call}